wetransform-os/dockup/README.md

 Why the name?
 Docker + Backup = Dockup

+Instead of backing up volumes you can also run tasks that provide the files to be backed up.
+See the following projects as examples on building on Dockup for that purpose:

+* [wetransform-os/dockup-mongo](https://github.com/wetransform-os/dockup-mongo) - Uses `mongodump` and `mongorestore` to backup and restore a MongoDB instance

 # Usage

 You have a container running with one or more volumes: